On orthogonality graphs of Okubo algebras: Introduction

 In Section~4 we study the number of shortest paths between an arbitrary pair of vertices in the orthogonality graph.
 Corollary~\ref{corollary:unique-path} states that, in the case of the split Okubo algebra over a field~$\F$, $\chrs \F \neq 3$ and $\omega \in \F$, there exist at most two shortest paths between any two vertices, and completely describes the conditions under which the shortest path is unique.
 According to Proposition~\ref{proposition:unique-path} and Corollary~\ref{corollary:unique-path-three}, in the orthogonality graphs of all other Okubo algebras with isotropic norm, all shortest paths are unique.
 The most interesting case is the split Okubo algebra over a field of characteristic~$3$, since in this case zero divisors satisfying $x*x = 0$ turn out to be related to quadratic and singular idempotents, and thus they are naturally divided into two types, see Corollary~\ref{corollary:two-types-char-three}.
 The proof of this statement is based on the construction of the split Okubo algebra via a Petersson algebra associated to the Zorn vector-matrix algebra equipped with an automorphism of order~$3$.

 In Section~5 we establish a connection between the orthogonality graphs of Okubo algebras over fields which contain the primitive cube root of unity~$\omega$ and the orthogonality graphs of matrix rings.
 In particular, it is shown that the connected component that consists of the elements satisfying $\n(x,x*x) = 0$ is isomorphic to the subgraph of the orthogonality graph of $3 \times 3$ matrices on the set of nilpotent matrices, which was studied in detail by Bakhadly, Guterman, and Markova~\cite{Guterman-Markova_Orthogonality}.
 This gives an alternative proof of Theorem~\ref{theorem:graph-of-orthogonality} in the case when $\chrs \F \neq 3$ and $\omega \in \F$.
+On the other hand, the results of Section~4 show that the orthogonality graph of nilpotent $3 \times 3$ matrices over such a field~$\F$ is bigeodetic, see Remark~\ref{remark:nilpotent-bigeodetic}.

 In the Appendix~\ref{section:appexdix-program} we present a simple Wolfram Mathematica program for multiplication and norm computation in an arbitrary Okubo algebra with isotropic norm.
 It was used to verify all numerical calculations in this paper.